paskn/colab-notebooks-as-tools/README.md

 ### Workflow File

 The GitHub Actions workflow file is located at `/.github/workflows/telegram-message-collector.yml`.
-It uses the existing code in `Telegram Message Retrieval.ipynb` to retrieve messages from the public channel of PavelDurov.
+It uses the existing code in `Telegram Message Retrieval.ipynb` to retrieve messages from the public channel of durov.